 Different Types of Supplier Diamonds

 In order that we can classify stones, the Gemological Institute of America (GIA) developed a uniform list of 12 main colors.
-As a trusted supplier of diamonds, we are well-acquainted with the different colors.
 Here are some of the different types of natural and industrial diamonds you will find.

 This is your standard diamond that you will see in use as wedding and engagement.
 You will find this diamond all over the world with different shapes and sizes.